GPLRC Logo

 Before you become a member, we would like you to read and agree to the following:

 Personal exploration in the gestalt practice tradition may involve moments of vulnerability, pain, or cathartic emotion.
 Watching deep feeling can sometimes evoke deep feeling.
-In light of this, considering both the person in the film and the person watching, we ask you to adopt these guidelines as you view and listen to material in the library, especially Open Seat sessions.
+In light of this, considering both the person in the film and the person watching, we ask you to adopt these guidelines as you read, view, and listen to material in the library, especially Open Seat sessions.

 Respect the process